josquin-research-project/jrp-scores/README.md

 <code>git clone --recursive https://github.com/josquin-research-project/jrp-scores</code>

-The ```--recursive``` option is needed to download each of the individual composer repostories inside of the meta-repository.
+The ```--recursive``` option is needed to download each of the individual composer repositories inside of the meta-repository.

 This repository cannot be downloaded in useful format from the ZIP link on the Github website, since the included repositories for